Malegaon Maharashtra, India Travel Guide

 High turnover at popular stalls typically signifies fresh ingredients.

-The city's culinary identity is deeply rooted in the Khandesh region of Maharashtra, with its distinct spice blends.
+The city's culinary their identity is deeply rooted in the Khandesh region of Maharashtra, with its distinct spice blends.